How to Become a Speech Therapist in New York

-New York has the third-highest employment level for SLPs, the highest concentration of SLP jobs, and salaries that comfortably land in the top-10 for the profession.
+There are plenty of reasons why becoming a speech-language pathologist in New York just makes good sense: New York has the third-highest employment level for speech-language pathologists… the highest concentration of speech-language pathology jobs… and average salaries that rank among the highest in the nation.
 If you’re looking to become an SLP in New York, you’ve got a lot to look forward to.

 Even beyond incentives like job security and a comfortable salary, the many innovative speech-therapy practices found in New York create an inspiring environment full of opportunities to improve the quality of life for patients.

 Step 1.
-Earn a Master’s Degree in Speech-Language Pathology from an ASHA-Accredited Program
+Earn a Master’s Degree in Speech-Language Pathology from an CAA-Accredited Program

-To be eligible for SLP licensure in New York, you’ll need to earn a master’s degree or higher from a university accredited by the American Speech-Language-Hearing Association’s Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+To be eligible for SLP licensure in New York, you’ll need to earn an SLP master’s degree that’s accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), part of the American Speech-Language-Hearing Association (ASHA).
+There are currently 32 CAA-accredited programs in New York.

-If you’re interested in pursuing a flexible program that may be completed while you work, an ASHA-accredited online program is well worth considering.
-Online programs may offer you a greater variety of specializations, and you’ll be able to complete coursework at your own pace around a busy schedule.
+If you’re interested in pursuing a flexible program that may be completed while you work, a CAA-accredited online program is well worth considering.
+Online programs may offer you a greater variety of specializations, and you’ll be able to complete coursework while maintaining your professional responsibilities.

 Admissions

-You won’t need an undergraduate degree in communication sciences and disorders, but if your degree is unrelated, you will have to complete fundamental prerequisites and prove your dedication to the field.
+You won’t need an undergraduate degree in communication sciences and disorders to qualify for an SLP master’s degree, but if your degree is unrelated, you will have to complete fundamental prerequisites and prove your dedication to the field.
 Undergraduate prerequisites would typically consist of courses in:

 School admissions offices may require you to provide a statement of purpose, academic references, and a resume that shows you’ve put volunteer hours into the field or worked in a speech-language pathology clinic in a non-clinical role.
 You’ll also need to submit GRE scores.